 Bluespeck.ca is a personal photography project.

-Working within the limitations of my equipment and experience, the images posted on this site are all wide-field shots encompassing a field of view of roughly 5 degrees or less where cropped (except as otherwise noted).
+Working within the limitations of my equipment and experience, the images posted on this site are all wide-field images except as otherwise noted.

 The name Bluespeck.ca was inspired by the famous photograph of planet Earth taken by the Voyager 1 space probe on February 14, 1990.